Developing an Enterprise Software Strategy

 Engleman Associates, Inc. offers a process to develop a realistic and defensible Enterprise Software Strategy.
 Our approach and skill is based on more than 900 ERP software projects conducted since 1996.

-The Enterprise Software Strategy plan is designed to improve confidence on whether a company should improve existing ERP or implement new ERP, and when.
-With the ERP strategy known, decisions to upgrade or replace other business applications can be made for the greatest benefit to the company.
+The Enterprise Software Strategy plan is designed to improve confidence on whether a company should improve existing ERP or implement new ERP, and when—for the greatest benefit to the company.
+The plan also contemplates major satellite business applications that may compliment ERP—hence the name 'Enterprise' Software Strategy planning.

 The Enterprise Software Strategy Planning Process

-- Current status of the ERP and typical satellite business applications markets.
+- Status of the current-market ERP and satellite business applications types that typically complement ERP.

 - Attributes of a modernized business applications and the general benefits to companies.

-- Techniques to reduce business software costs (licenses, maintenance, and leases) which can affect the business application paths ultimately taken.
+- Techniques to reduce business software costs (licenses, maintenance, or subscriptions) which can affect the business application paths ultimately taken.

 - Techniques to control software implementation projects to manage risk and achieve better results.